ColinWare/VTDPsite/_posts/2014-09-03-drill-down.md

 entity (Shneiderman called this "details on demand"[^1]).

 **Example:** a real estate map with symbols representing houses for sale.
-The ser clicks on a symbol to get details of the listing.
-Drill down is useful in lmost all visualizations.
-In cases where there are many symbols on a screen t is important that symbols represent as much information scent as possible therwise the analyst may have to drill down and view a great deal of rrelevant information.
-Scent consists of a set of graphical attributes or ords that represent a summary of the information referenced by the symbol.
+The user clicks on a symbol to get details of the listing.
+Drill down is useful in almost all visualizations.
+In cases where there are many symbols on a screen it is important that symbols represent as much information scent as possible otherwise the analyst may have to drill down and view a great deal of irrelevant information.
+Scent consists of a set of graphical attributes or words that represent a summary of the information referenced by the symbol.

 ### The Drill Down Process